OutbreakMod/Outbreak/README.md

 Full changelog at: https://github.com/OutbreakMod/Outbreak/blob/master/CHANGELOG.md

-- All data is saved through the server which utilises MySQL and ArmaHive.
+- All character data is saved
 - Permadeath system (lose all your gear when dying, respawn starts a fresh character)
 - Clothes are randomised when respawning
 - Loot spawning in different buildings, different types of loot depending on which buildings
-- FPS optimised, high performance
+- High client and client performance
 - Persistent object storage
-- Object spawns across the map
+- Database controlled object spawns
-- Basic crafting, wood shack, etc
+- Custom crafting using a custom UI
+- Crafting recipes
-- Convert magazine typee
+- Convert magazines
-- Medical system such as blood count
+- Medical system
+- Low health effects
-- Colour the screen depending on your blood level
+- Showing visual blood level
-- Breaking legs
+- Possible to break legs, including zombies legs
-- Heal legs with morphine
+- Fix legs with morphine
 - Study body (tell what caliber they were shot by, how they died etc)
 - Zombies with custom AI written by me
-- Zombie sounds
+- Different zombie sounds depending if idle, attacking, spotting players
-- Zombie attacking (checking if player is nearby)
-- Zombie clothing changes depending on where zombies spawned
+- Zombie uniform changes depending which building they spawned at
 - Dynamic server events, such as helicopter crash sites, which can be custom changed to rotate around the map every x minutes or just run once when server restarts.
 - Zombies spawning at dynamic events
-- Chop trees down and harvest logs using an axe
+- Custom object actions (study body, gut body)
+- Custom world actions (search logs, chopping trees down)

 --------------------------
 Peformance